 As explained above, technical cash flows are taken into account within the Solvency II best estimate liabilities.
 As a result, acquisition costs and reinsurance recoverables that are included in the projected cash flows used for the calculation of technical provisions are not recognized separately in the EBS.

-Adjustments to the value of deposits to cedents are calculated consistently with the adjustments to best estimate liabilities.
-Insurance and intermediaries receivables include a reclassification of assumed outstanding claims estimates from IFRS Life contract liabilities, as these are not included in Solvency II technical provisions.
+Reinsurance recoverables and receivables includes a reclassification of outstanding claims from IFRS Life contract liabilities as these are not included in Solvency II technical provisions.